See encryption status nationwide Interactive map showing which US police departments have encrypted their radios. Open the encryption map →

 About This Data

-This database represents our best effort to compile encryption status across all 50 states based on publicly available information, scanner enthusiast reports, and news coverage.
-Status classifications reflect general trends rather than exhaustive agency-by-agency surveys.
+This database compiles encryption status across all 50 states using publicly available information, scanner community reports, and news coverage.
+Status classifications reflect general trends, not exhaustive agency-by-agency surveys.

 Limitations

-Police encryption status changes frequently.
-Agencies may encrypt with little notice, and new radio systems are regularly deployed.
-This database provides a snapshot that may not reflect the most recent changes.
+Police encryption status changes quickly.
+Agencies may encrypt with little notice, and new radio systems are deployed regularly.
+This database is a snapshot and may not reflect recent changes.

-Many states have dramatically different encryption status between urban and rural areas.
-Major metropolitan departments often encrypt while rural agencies remain open due to cost and interoperability considerations.
+Many states have very different encryption status between urban and rural areas.
+Major metropolitan departments typically encrypt while rural agencies remain open, largely due to cost and interoperability.

 What You Can Do

-Don't take it for granted.
-Monitor local government discussions about radio upgrades and encryption proposals.
-Speak at public meetings before decisions are made.
-Build coalitions now with media and advocacy groups.
+Do not assume it will stay that way.
+Watch local government discussions about radio upgrades and encryption proposals.
+Speak at public meetings before decisions are finalized.
+Connect with local media and advocacy groups now.

 Document how encryption affects your community.
 Push for media access programs, delayed feeds, or hybrid systems.
-Some jurisdictions have reversed encryption decisions after community pressure.
-Your voice matters.
+Some jurisdictions have reversed encryption decisions after sustained community pressure.